CloudDesk/RTE-PMS-Backend/Document Repository/v3/PMS_FSD_v3.md

 ### FR-VAL-02: Template Scoring Weightage Validation

-Configured scoring weightages shall validate correctly at template scoring section and template scoring field level only.
+Configured scoring weightages shall validate correctly at template scoring section, scoring field, and predefined objective level where objective scoring is enabled.

-Employee-created objectives and manager-created objectives shall not have weightage and shall not participate in scoring weightage validation.
+Employee-created objectives and manager-created objectives shall not have weightage by default and shall not participate in scoring weightage validation unless the template objective scoring policy explicitly enables it and valid approved weightage is assigned.

 ### FR-VAL-03: Quarter Dependency Validation